jonnycomes/survivorpy/README.md

 ## Usage

 There are a few different ways to access Survivor data with `survivorpy`, depending on your preferences and needs.
+In all cases, the tables are provided as `pandas` DataFrames.

-### Import tables directly
+### Import a table directly

 If you know the name of the table you want, you can import it directly: